eladcn/nuance-nodejs/README.md

 1. If you receive error 500 with AUDIO_INFO error - the headers you had sent are probably wrong.
 2. Please make sure you are sending the right headers with the right language.
 3. Feel free to modify the default headers in the index.js file, at the moment they are set to handle AMR files.
+4. You may replace the default headers by suppling additionalHeaders, so you don't have to change the default headers in the index.js file.
+5. You need to supply apiKey and appID in the index.js file.